coenvweb/coenv-unit-sites-wordpress/wp-content/plugins/revisionary/readme.txt

 Fixed: Security issue.
 Please update.

 == Changelog ==

+= 3.7.0 - 19 Jun 2025 =
+* Change : Rearranged Settings to highlight distinction between Past Revisions and New Revisions
+* Change : Settings - Clarify captions for capability requirement settings
+* Change : Settings - Improve mobile styling
+* Change : Use new Capabilities plugin filter to show capability descriptions
+* Change : Archive settings moved to a dedicated tab
+* Change : Compare settings moved to a dedicated tab
+* Change : Revision Creation, Submission and Scheduling settings combined onto a shared "New Revisions" tab
+* Change : Post Editor - Remove "Preview Revision" button after revision creation
+* Fixed : Revision Archive menu and screen were displayed to Subscribers

+= 3.6.8 - 4 May 2025 =
+* API : Improve support or Pro plugin's Planner Notifications integration

+= 3.6.7 - 1 May 2025 =
+* Fixed : Submit Revision button caption was missing for Revisors
+* Feature : Revision Archive - option to archive past updates of Pending / Scheduled Revisions, even after publication
+* Feature : Archive - Include action link "Edit Parent"
+* Feature : Archive - "Edit Parent" tool tip provides context by specifying "Parent post" or "Parent revision"
+* Change : Archive - Recaption "Method" to "Action"
+* Change : Archive - Clarify Action captions for "Revision Publication" and "Scheduled Revision Publication"
+* Change : Archive - For direct edits, show same user in Revised By and Approved By fields
+* Change : Archive - Hide Count column, which is redundant in this context
+* Fixed : Archive - Action caption for past updates of Submitted / Scheduled revisions: "Edit of Submitted Revision", etc.
+* Fixed : Archive - Published Date was displayed for past updates of Submitted / Scheduled revisions even though the revision has not been published
+* Fixed : Archive - Wrong publication date listed for direct edits
+* Fixed : Archive - Wrong publication date displayed for published revisions under some conditions
+* Fixed : Archive - Bulk deletion checkbox was displayed even if revision archive deletion is disabled
+* Compat : Prevent PHP Notice if another plugin calls wp_schedule_event() too early

 = 3.6.6 - 15 Apr 2025 =
 * Fixed : Updating a post caused post status to be cleared if some prior revisioning operations were performed.
 This may have only occurred on WPML sites.